rzanoli/synaptic/README.md

 ## API Instructions

-SYNAPTIC has been developed as a Maven project and after getting its java Source Distribution as explained above, you first need to install its maven artifact into your local maven repository (i.e., m2), and then put the following dependency into the project file (i.e., pom.xml) of your java project.
+SYNAPTIC has been developed as a Maven project and after getting its java Source Distribution as explained above, you need to install its maven artifact into your local maven repository (i.e., m2).
+Then you have to put the following dependency into the project file (i.e., pom.xml) of your java project.

 ```
 <dependency>